99002500/GenesisNotes/Advancedcpp/classesandobjects.md

 In the above example,  t is a reference member of Test class and is initialized using Initializer List.

 Iii.
-For initialization of member objects which do not have default constructor:
+For initializatiion of member objects which do not have default constructor:

 #include <iostream>
 using namespace std;